item28

 rationalnumbers8

 SO, what does this all mean?
 IF you come across a number that cannot fit any of the three 'rules' then it is probably (drum roll, please) an irrational number!
-The famous one you will be dealing with this year is pi (and I am NOT talking about apple pie…silly!).
+The famous one you will be dealing with this year is π .